dotnet/docs/docs/architecture/containerized-lifecycle/design-develop-containerized-apps/docker-apps-inner-loop-workflow.md

 **Setting up your local environment**

-With the latest versions of Docker for Mac and Windows, it's easier than ever to develop Docker applications, and the setup is straightforward.
+With the latest versions of Docker Desktop for Mac and Windows, it's easier than ever to develop Docker applications, and the setup is straightforward.

 > [!TIP]
-> For instructions on setting up Docker for Windows, go to <https://docs.docker.com/docker-for-windows/>.
+> For instructions on setting up Docker Desktop for Windows, go to <https://docs.docker.com/docker-for-windows/>.
 >
-> For instructions on setting up Docker for Mac, go to <https://docs.docker.com/docker-for-mac/>.
+> For instructions on setting up Docker Desktop for Mac, go to <https://docs.docker.com/docker-for-mac/>.

 In addition, you'll need a code editor so that you can actually develop your application while using Docker CLI.